MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 >[!IMPORTANT]
 > Remember to reimage the cluster's node pools after you disable the network isolated cluster feature.
 Otherwise, the feature won't take effect for the cluster.

-## Frequently asked questions

-### What's the difference between network isolated cluster and Azure Firewall?

-A network isolated cluster does not require any egress traffic beyond the VNet through cluster bootstrapping by its nature.
-While Azure Firewall helps restrict ingress and egress traffic between the cluster and external networks per the firewall configurations.

-### Do I need to set up any allowlist endpoints for the network isolated cluster to work?

-No, you don't need to set up any network rules to create a network isolated cluster, it does not require any outbound traffic during the node bootstrapping stage.

-### Can I manually upgrade packages to upgrade node pool image?

-No, we don't support any arbitrary repository in network isolated cluster, you can use Node OS Autoupgrade to automatically upgrade the node pool image.

 ## Next steps

 In this article, you learned what ports and addresses to allow if you want to restrict egress traffic for the cluster.